hibaa-a/ETL/README.md

   The dataset tables 'accident' and 'vehicles' could be joined (FULL JOIN) at the primary key id (accident index) and the following queries could be performed -

-    (a) Is there any correlation between 'driver_age' and 'accident'
+    (a) Is there any correlation between 'driver_age' and 'accident severity'

-    (b) Is there any correlation between 'vehicle_age' and 'accident'
+    (b) Is there any correlation between 'vehicle_age' and 'accident severity'

-    (c) Is there any correlation between 'driver_sex' and 'accident'
+    (c) Is there any correlation between 'driver_sex' and 'accident severity'

-    (d) Is there any correlation between 'model' and 'make'(indicating the vehicle size and type indirectly) and 'accident'
+    (d) Is there any correlation between 'model' and 'make'(indicating the vehicle size and type indirectly) and 'accident severity'

-    (e) Is there any correlation between 'weather conditions' and 'accident'
+    (e) Is there any correlation between 'weather conditions' and 'accident severity'

-    (f) Is there any correlation between 'day of the week' and 'accident'
+    (f) Is there any correlation between 'day of the week' and 'accident severity'

 # Contributors -